fishydarwin/LiteProfiles/README.md

 I cannot really blame it for thinking that, since this entire setup is pretty bizarre and unsupported.

-In this plugin, no use of reflection, NMS, or other systems should work.
+NMS is used extremely lightly.
 So, unless Minecraft makes a huge change to its systems, this plugin will continue working on PaperMC.

+### Offline Player Support

+The plugin attempts to correct `Server.getOfflinePlayer(String name)` behaviour by changing the offline cache when a player logs off.
+This ensures that, in general, attempting to find a player that is offline by name will always return the master UUID (which is a player's original, "normal" UUID).

+The behaviour described above, where an offline player will have a name such that it always points to their official UUID is what plugins assume to be normal behaviour, hence why this is maintained.

+This may not be 100% stable, but it seems to correctly identify most cases.<br>
+Thank you @martijn-heil for figuring out a solution to this.

 ### Caveats